Ademan/multi-party-eltoo-with-bounded-settlement/README.md

 The code is also downright embarassing in places.
 There are places where I wrote something that I know I didn't think through all the way, it's likely buggy, but for the purposes of estimating performance it's close enough to correct to be ok.
+As of 2025-04-16 there should be less of these, but not zero.
 If there's any interest I intend to expand this into a working proof of concept complete with P2P.

 # Penalty Problems